LegendaryHog/Pentium/README.md

     make recomp_all
     ```
 - "run quad:"
     Run assembler programm "Quad" that solve any square equation.
+First number on screen is number of roots, if roots are infinity on

+    screen print 88.000000, other numbers is value of roots, if they exist.
 For use write in command string:
     ```
     make run_quad
     ```
 - "run_pic:"
     Scan picture from "Pic/Pic.txt", generate assembler programm in "Asm_Progs/picasm.txt", assembling and processing programm.
+After

-After this picture drawn in console.
+    this picture drawn in console.
 For use write in command string:
     ```
     make run_pic
     ```
 - "run_circul:"
     Assembling programm from "Asm_Progs/Circul.txt" and processing it. programm take radius of circul and draw it in console.
+For use

-For use write in command string:
+     write in command string:
     ```
     make run_circul
     ```